ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 NTP is needed to keep the time synchronized with the rest of the world.
 All of the VMs in the ICP cluster will need to share a common notion of time, and the usual approach to keeping time is to use NTP.

 *NOTE*: If you are using virtual machines provided to you, it is very likely NTP is already installed and enabled for startup at machine boot.

+*NOTE*: If you are using virtual machines provided to you, and NTP is not installed and in use, the VMs may be using some other time provider, such as the hypervisor.
+Check with your provider to determine if it is necessary to install NTP.

 1. Install NTP